x-ji/kraken_api/README.md

     ...}
 ```

-For the full list of API methods please refer to the [Kraken documentation](https://www.kraken.com/help/api) and the [package documentation](https://hexdocs.pm/kraken_api).
-The [Kraken documentation](https://www.kraken.com/help/api) also contains all the possible parameters to the methods.
+For the full list of API methods and the corresponding parameters please refer to the [Kraken documentation](https://www.kraken.com/help/api) and the [package documentation](https://hexdocs.pm/kraken_api).
+The [Kraken documentation](https://www.kraken.com/help/api) also contains the response formats.

 ## License
 kraken_api is released under the MIT License.
 See LICENSE file for more information.